telerik/kendo-ui-core/docs/intro/installation/bower-install.md

 ## Option 2: Install Kendo UI Professional Bower Package

 The Kendo UI Professional Bower Package is hosted as a private GitHub repository.
-To access it, you need an active account for Telerik Platform.
+To access it, you need an active subscription for Kendo UI or DevCraft.
 Bower will prompt for your username and password during the installation and update processes:

 ```sh
 bower install https://bower.telerik.com/bower-kendo-ui.git